 To configure a DNS virtual server, you specify a name and IP address.
-Like the NetScaler Gateway virtual server, you must assign an IP address to the DNS virtual server.
+Like the Citrix Gateway virtual server, you must assign an IP address to the DNS virtual server.
 However, this IP address must be on the internal side of the targeted network so that user devices resolve all internal addresses.
-You must also specify the DNS port.
+Also, specify the DNS port.

-Note: If you install a NetScaler load balancing license on the appliance, the Virtual Servers and Services node does not appear in the navigation pane.
+Note: If you install a Citrix ADC load balancing license on the appliance, the Virtual Servers and Services node does not appear in the navigation pane.
 You can configure this feature by using the load balancing virtual server.
-For more information, see the NetScaler documentation in Citrix eDocs.
+For more information, see the Citrix ADC documentation in the Citrix Product Documentation.

 To configure a DNS virtual server